WebAssembly/spec/spectec/test-prose/TEST.md

   e.
 Exit current context.
   f.
 Push val^n to the stack.
 2. Else if the current context is label, then:
   a.
-Let L be the current label.
+Pop all values val* from the stack.
   b.
-Let k be the arity of L.
+Exit current context.
   c.
-Let instr'* be the continuation of L.
+Push val* to the stack.
   d.
-Pop all values val* from the stack.
-  e.
-Exit current context.
-  f.
-Push val* to the stack.
-  g.
 Execute RETURN.

 execution_of_UNOP nt unop
 1. Assert: Due to validation, a value of value type nt is on the top of the stack.